RT-Thread/rt-thread/documentation/memory/memory.md

 ### Small Memory Management Algorithm

 The small memory management algorithm is a simple memory allocation algorithm.
 Initially, it is a large piece of memory.
 When a memory block needs to be allocated, the matching memory block is segmented from the large memory block, and then this matching free memory block is returned to the heap management system.
-Each memory block contains data head for management use through which the used block and the free block are linked by a doubly linked list, as shown in the following figure:
+Each memory block contains data head for management use through which the used block and the free block are linked by a doubly linked list.

+**Use this implementation before 4.1.0**

+As shown in the following figure:

 ![Small Memory Management Working Mechanism Diagram](figures/08smem_work.png)